balaghali/N26Statistics/README.md

 Empty body with either 201 or 204.
 * 201 - in case of success
 * 204 - if transaction is older than 60 seconds
+* 400 - in case invalid json is sent

 GET /statistics